Abhiram2404/jenkins-docker-tomcat-project/README.md

 1.Log in to your AWS Console and go to EC2 > Security Groups.
 2.Edit Inbound Rules and add a custom TCP rule for Port 8080 with Source 0.0.0.0/0

 #-----------------------------------------------------------------------------------------------

-- update your instance
+- Update your instance
 sudo dnf update -y

-- Install and start Docker (if not already installed) sudo dnf install docker -y sudo systemctl start docker sudo systemctl enable docker
+ Install and start Docker (if not already installed) sudo dnf install docker -y sudo systemctl start docker sudo systemctl enable docker